Muaadahmed/Jungle-Rails/README.md

 # Jungle

 A mini e-commerce application built with Rails and powered by Stripe.
+Customer can browse products, add products to cart and make payments with Stripe.

 ## Additional Steps for Apple M1 Machines